-As mentioned above, there is a good chance disagreements will occur throughout the tour.
-And whilst these disagreements seem important at the time, try to look at the bigger picture and remember that the tour is the most important thing.
+As mentioned above, there is a good chance disagreement will occur throughout the tour.
+And whilst these disagreements seem significant at the time, try to look at the bigger picture and remember that the trip is the most important thing.

 Don’t Become The Group Slave

 Human beings are naturally lazy.
 You might think you’re doing the right thing by helping everybody out whenever they forget something, but once they know they can rely on you, they’ll begin to expect it.

 They’ll no longer ‘forget’ stuff – they simply won’t bother bringing it because they know you’ll do it for them.